fndyns/GCP_GKE_Gitlab_Helm_Install/README.md

     kas: {}
     pages: {}

-4. Created Postgres on Google Cloud and connect it to our Gitlab on GKE. https://cloud.google.com/sql/docs/postgres To do that setted postgres Install as False below
+4. Created Postgres on Google Cloud and connect it to our Gitlab on GKE. https://cloud.google.com/sql/docs/postgres To do that, setted postgres Install as False below

 postgresql:
   postgresqlUsername: gitlab